binxio/cfn-ami-provider/docs/AMI.md

 - `Owners`  - Filters the images by the owner (optional).
 - `ImageIds`  - Scopes the selection to one or more image IDs (optional).
 - `ExecutableUsers`  - Scopes the images by users with explicit launch permissions (optional).
 - `ServiceToken`  - ARN pointing to the lambda function implementing this resource
+- `ExpectedNumberOfKmsKeys` - The number of KMS keys that you expect to  be associated with the AMI.

 The custom resource wraps the EC2 [describe-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) function.